farahmoataz90/Flutter_Summer_training/README.md

 ## Introduction

-This repository is designed to support the Flutter Summer Training program, providing participants with hands-on experience in Flutter app development.
+This repository is designed to support the Flutter Summer Training program tasks, with hands-on experience in Flutter app development.
-It includes sample projects, code snippets, and resources to help participants learn and build their skills.
+It includes sample projects, code snippets, and resources to help learn and build skills.

 ## Projects